mardix/assembly/docs/docs/architecture.md

 ### Multiple Classes

-It's ok to have multiple classes in your View.
+It's ok to have multiple classes in a single view file, `__init__.py`.
 They will be treated properly with the proper endpoint.

 ```